Hamiltonian derivation of the point vortex model from the two-dimensional nonlinear Schr\"odinger equation

 \subsubsection{Mutual-interaction kinetic energy $H_>$}

 $H_>$ contains all cases where $\mathbf{x}, \mathbf{x}'$ do not lie within the same ball $\mathcal{B}_a(\mathbf{x}_j)$.
-Now recall that $\omega(\mathbf{x},t)$ is sharply peaked over lengthscale $\xi$ at vortex cores and and decays rapidly to zero outside of them.
-If either $\mathbf{x}$ or $\mathbf{x}'$ lie outside any vortex core, in particular outside any ball $\mathcal{B}_a(\mathbf{x}_j)$, then the corresponding $\omega$ will be vanishingly small and there will be practically no contribution to $H_>$.
-This is illustrated in figure \ref{fig:Hcontribs}(c).
-Therefore $H_>$ only picks up contributions where $\mathbf{x}$ and $\mathbf{x}'$ lie within distance $a$ of different vortices, see figure \ref{fig:Hcontribs}(b) (if they both lie within $a$ of the same vortex the contribution is to $H_<$).
+Now recall that $\omega(\mathbf{x},t)$ is sharply peaked over the vortex cores, and decays rapidly to zero outside them, over a lengthscale $\sim \! \xi$.
+If either $\mathbf{x}$ or $\mathbf{x}'$ lie outside any vortex core, in particular outside any ball $\mathcal{B}_a(\mathbf{x}_j)$, then the corresponding $\omega$ will be vanishingly small, and there will be practically no contribution to $H_>$.
+This is illustrated in Fig.\ \ref{fig:Hcontribs}(c).
+Therefore $H_>$ only picks up contributions where $\mathbf{x}$ and $\mathbf{x}'$ lie within distance $a$ of different vortices, see Fig.\ \ref{fig:Hcontribs}(b) (if they both lie within $a$ of the same vortex, the contribution is to $H_<$).
 We therefore have

-Clearly this contribution to the Hamiltonian reflects the mutual interactions of each vortex on every other vortex.
+Clearly this contribution to the Hamiltonian reflects the mutual interactions of each vortex with every other vortex.